 Your GP can prescribe a medication called betahistine to help reduce the frequency and severity of attacks of Ménière's disease, or you may be advised to change your diet.

-Although it has not been proven to be consistently effective, following a diet without added salt can help some people control their symptoms.
-It is possible that this type of diet might alter the fluids in your inner ear.
+Although it has not been proven to be consistently effective, following a diet without added salt can help some people to control their symptoms.
+It's possible that this type of diet might alter the fluids in your inner ear.

 Avoiding excessive caffeine, found in drinks such as tea and coffee, is also usually recommended.

-It is thought that betahistine reduces the pressure of the fluid in your inner ear, relieving the symptoms of Ménière's disease.
-Research that has been carried out into betahistines has not found enough evidence to confirm whether they are effective, but your GP may recommend trying them to see if they help.
+Betahistine is thought to reduce the pressure of the fluid in your inner ear, relieving the symptoms of Ménière's disease.
+Your GP may recommend trying them to see if they help.

 Betahistines are usually available as tablets to be taken three times a day.
 Your GP will discuss how long you need to take them for, which could be a few weeks, or up to a year.
 Possible side effects include a headache, upset stomach and a rash.

-There are a number of different treatment options that can be used to treat tinnitus caused by Ménière's disease.
+A number of different treatments can be used to treat tinnitus caused by Ménière's disease.
 Some possibilities include: